 "At least you showed up," I offered, "even though you didn't feel like coming to spend time on the equipment."

-"You're right," she replied with a grin.
-"I showed up, now I am ready to go to the fitness center, then I can meet a friend for lunch."
+"You are right," she replied with a grin.
+"I showed up, now I am ready to go to the fitness center, then I can go out to lunch with a friend."

 "Have fun!"
 I added, as she walked away carrying a thick book.

 Writers are often encouraged to "show up" at their desks or laptops to encourage a daily writing routine even if there aren't any thoughts to record.
 "Showing up" means you are half-way to beginning another essay, short story, blog entry, poem or other form of written expression.
-Moving a pencil on paper or fingers over a keyboard begins to generate words that merge into thoughts, ideas and sentences.
-"Priming the pump," as people used to say long ago, to get started, get moving or continue - these thoughts still work today.
+Moving a pencil on paper or fingers over a keyboard begins to generate words into thoughts, ideas and sentences.
+"Priming the pump," as people used to say long ago, to get started, get moving or continue thoughts still works today.

-Recently I heard well-known author, Elizabeth Gilbert interviewed by Diane Rehm on National Public Radio.
-Elizabeth was promoting her new book, Big Magic.
+Recently I heard well-known author, Elizabeth Gilbert interviewed on the Diane Rehm show on NPR.
+Elizabeth was promoting her book, Big Magic.
 When talking about life, she said, "You win already by just showing up."

-In November, 2014, I head Kara Tippetts speak at a fund-raising event for the Megan S. Ott Foundation that helps persons diagnosed with breast cancer.
+A few years ago I heard Kara Tippett speak at a fund-raising even for the Megan S. Ott Foundation that helps persons diagnosed with breast cancer.
 Kara's cancer had recently spread to her brain and other vital organs.
-The foundation brought her to Indianapolis to address family, friends and others who had read her book The Hardest Peace.
-Unfortunately, Kara died in March, 2015.
+The foundation brought her to Indianapolis to address family, friends and others who had read her book, The Hardest Peace.
+Unfortunately Kara died a few months after she spoke.

-While Kara was going through the last weeks of life, she and her friend, Jill Lynn Buteyn wrote a book, Just Show Up - The Dance of Walking Through Suffering Together.
-Released in October, 2015, Jill and Kara's book addresses the awkwardness that can come when a friend or family member is dealing with difficult circumstances or is dying.
-"Showing up" with a meal or with a gift of time sitting in silence or holding his/her hand are meaningful ways to be present during the long days of terminal illness.
+While Kara was going through the last weeks of life, she and her friend, Jill Lynn Buteyn, wrote a book Just Show Up -the dance of walking through suffering together.
+Jill and Kara's book addresses the awkwardness that can come when a friend or family member is dealing with difficult circumstances or is dying.
+"Showing up" with a meal, or with a gift of time sitting in silence or holding his/her hand are meaningful ways to be present during the long days of terminal.

 1. If you feel comfortable, a hug or embrace conveys love, compassion, companionship and support.
 No words are needed.

 2. Food is always helpful.
 Waiting for someone to call when they realize a need for nourishment may not come.
-Difficult circumstances make simple tasks like picking up a phone and dialing a number a challenge.
-Call ahead to make sure someone is home to receive your gift of compassion and care.
+Difficult circumstances make simple tasks, like picking up the phone and dialing a number a challenge.
+Call ahead to make sure there is someone to receive your gift of compassion and care.

 3. Send a card.
-Write a message of encouragement or a memory you may have if a person has died.
-Sometimes I cut a heart from fabric to enclose showing a tangible symbol of love to convey continued connection for a person who feels the ground underneath shifting.
+Write a message of encouragement or a memory you have if a person has died.
+Sometimes I cut out a heart from fabric to include a tangible symbol of love to convey continued connection for a person who is struggling through challenging circumstances.

 4. Let the person discuss whatever he or she desires.
-Mike and I made a hospital visit to our long-time friend, Bill, who was diagnosed with inoperable cancer in early June.
-The conversation centered around the ingredients listed in a container of Boost, his liquid nourishment.
+Recently, when Mike and I made a hospital visit to our long-time friend, Bill, dealing with inoperable cancer, the conversation centered around the ingredients listed in a container of Boost, his liquid nourishment for many weeks.
 Boost was important to Bill in these moments, so that is what we discussed.
-(Sadly, Bill died four months later.)

 God "shows up" every day.
-"Showing up" to God can take many forms - prayer, worship, singing, acts of service, participation in small groups, taking a walk, art or other ways reflecting our individual ways we come to God.
+"Showing up" to God can take many forms - prayer, worship, singing, acts of service, participation in small groups, taking a walk, art or other ways reflecting our individual ways of being with God.